tatut/paintbots/README.md

 See bots folder for sample bots using simple bash scripts.

+Alternatively, you can run local server using Docker without needing to install Clojure:
+`docker run -p 31173:31173 antitadex/paintbots:latest`

 ## Bot commands

 Each bot must be registered to use.
 All bot commands are POSTed using simple form encoding to